apache/systemds/algorithms-regression.md

 disabled by setting $icpt=0$, the equation is simply $X^T X \beta = X^T Y$.

-We implemented two scripts for solving equation (4): one is a “direct solver” that computes $A$ and then solves
+We implemented two scripts for solving equation (4): one is a "direct solver" that computes $A$ and then solves
 $A\beta = [X,\,1]^T Y$ by calling an external package, the other performs linear conjugate gradient (CG) iterations without ever materializing $A$.
 The CG algorithm closely follows Algorithm 5.2 in